awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-instance.md

 ### Reserved nodes and consolidated billing<a name="reserved-nodes-consolidated-billing"></a>

 The pricing benefits of Reserved Nodes are shared when the purchasing account is part of a set of accounts billed under one consolidated billing payer account\.
 The hourly usage across all sub\-accounts is aggregated in the payer account every month\.
 This is typically useful for companies in which there are different functional teams or groups; then, the normal Reserved Nodes logic is applied to calculate the bill\.
-For more information, see [Consolidated Billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html) in the AWS Billing and Cost Management User Guide\.
+For more information, see [Consolidated Billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html) in the AWS Billing User Guide\.

 ### Reserved node examples<a name="reserved-node-examples"></a>